GladysAssistant/v4-website/docs/installation/3_freebox-delta.md

 ![Add a VM](../../static/img/docs/en/installation/freebox-delta/add-vm.jpg)

-Choose a name for the VM, for example Gladys.
+Choose a name for the VM, for example `Gladys`.

 Select the option "Choose a pre-installed operating system from a list".